ivan-pua/data-structures-and-algorithms/README.md

 Also, I have completed two assignments:
 ## 1. Text Buffer

-...To implement an abstract textbuffer data type that meets the given interface.
+To implement an abstract textbuffer data type that meets the given interface.

 ## 2. Social Network Analysis

-...To implement graph based data analysis functions (ADTs) to mine a given social network and perform Hierarchical Agglomerative Clustering (HAC)
+To implement graph based data analysis functions (ADTs) to mine a given social network and perform Hierarchical Agglomerative Clustering (HAC)